Chapter 4 Gitflow and improving your use of Github

 As you saw above, all good branch names are very similar; clear, unambiguous, descriptive, and stylistically similar.
 In contrast, bad branch names can be bad for a wide range of reasons.
 Let’s check out some of the options:

-frans_code: branches are for features not people.
-I keep saying this because people keep making this mistake!
-Your branches should be specific to what you’re doing (automating a table, producing a chart) and not you.
-It avoids duplication of code, makes it easier to find changes, and avoids merge conflicts.
+Branches are for features, not people.
+Your branches should be specific to what you’re doing (e.g. automating a table, producing a chart), not who is doing it.
+This avoids duplication of code, makes changes easier to find, and prevents merge conflicts.

 4.4 Managing your code